AnmolS99/Chess-AI/README.md

 # Chess ♟️

-A personal project attempting chess programming
+A personal project for learning chess programming.

 ## Terminology